What We Do

 In addition to programmatic innovation, our performances are rooted in artistic virtuosity.
 Our 22 core members are among the Bay Area’s leading musicians.Some belong to pillar institutions such as the SF Symphony, SF Ballet, and SF Opera, while others are founding members of respected chamber ensembles such as the Ives Quartet, Eco Ensemble , and Alarm Will Sound.
 Many are esteemed area educators, holding professorships at Stanford, UC Santa Cruz, UC Berkeley and Mills College, among others.
 All are devoted to the excitement and adventure of new music.

-Over 42 seasons, we have performed more than 1,200 new works by over 550 composers.
+Now in our 44th season, we have performed more than 1,200 new works by over 550 composers.
 Nearly 150 of these have been premieres, and we have commissioned some 80 new works from such composers as John Adams, Chaya Czernowin, George Lewis, Shulamit Ran, Carlos Sanchez-Gutierrez, Olly Wilson, Julia Wolfe, and Zhou Long.
 SFCMP has been presented by leading cultural festivals and concert series including San Francisco Performances, Cal Performances, the Other Minds Festival, and the Stern Grove Festival, the 2013 Festival of New American Music at California State University at Sacramento, the Monday Evening Concerts in Los Angeles, the Ojai Festival, and in 2009 at France’s prestigious MANCA Festival in Nice.

 Beyond the Concert Hall